heig-tin-info/handout/src/content/pointers.rst

     A pointer to void may be converted to or from a pointer to any object type.
 A pointer to any object type may be converted to a pointer to void and back again; the result shall compare equal to the original pointer.

 Autrement dit, il n'est pas nécessaire, ni recommandé de faire un transtypage explicite pour convertir vers et en provenance d'un pointeur sur ``void``.
-Et donc, l'astuce de memcpy est que la fonction accepte n'importe quel type de pointeur et c'est le message autodocumenté du code.
+Et donc, l'astuce de memcpy est que la fonction accepte n'importe quel type de pointeur et c'est le message auto documenté du code.

 Et quant à l'implémentation de cette fonction me direz-vous ?
 Une possibilité serait :